 'Trace your waste' tours are free of charge and are led by a member of Council's Waste and Environment team.
 To discuss booking a tour, please contact our Environmental Projects Officer – Education on 1300 666 535 or email [email protected] Tours are available for the following sites:

-Echuca Environment Centre and the Mt Scobie (Kyabram) Environment Centre
+Echuca and the Mt Scobie (Kyabram) Resource Recovery Centres

-The Echuca and Mt Scobie Environment Centres are resource recovery hubs designed to maximise the re-use and recycling of items that don’t typically go into your household kerbside bins.
+The Echuca and Mt Scobie Resource Recovery Centres are hubs designed to maximise the re-use and recycling of items that don’t typically go into your household kerbside bins.
 The centres also host re-sale shops where customers can buy secondhand goods.
 Come and learn what you can and can't recycle, and how your waste is managed.

 Echuca Materials Recovery Facility (MRF)